 There is a required textbook for this class.
-You can purchase the hard copy or electronic version.
-You may also get the first or second edition, as they are ultimately the same.
+You can buy the ebook or the hard copy, either is fine for this course.

-Exploring Physical Geography (3rd edition).
-Stephen Reynolds and Robert Rohli and Julia Johnson and Peter Waylen and Mark Francek.
-New York, NY: McGraw-Hill, 2020.
+Exploring Physical Geography (1st edition).
+Stephen Reynolds, Robert V. Rohli, Julia Johnson, Peter Waylen, Mark Andrew Francek.
+New York, NY: McGraw-Hill, 2014.